Schools are closing across England after a third national lockdown was introduced due to soaring coronavirus infections.

 - Social workers and care workers

-- Specialist staff required to maintain the health and social care sector
+- Support andspecialist staff required to maintain the health and social care sector

-- Workers part of the health and social care supply chain, including producers and distributors of medicines and medical and personal protective equipment.
+- Workers who are part of the health and social care supply chain, including producers and distributors of medicines and medical and personal protective equipment (PPE).

 Education and childcare